-Dartmouth hosts an annual one-day, regional polar science workshop in the Fall for K-12 STEM educators who partner with JSEP graduate fellows to develop polar science lessons for high school classrooms.
+Dartmouth hosts regional polar science workshops for K-12 STEM educators who partner with JSEP graduate fellows to develop polar science lessons for high school classrooms.
 Teachers and fellows work together to adapt field-based work into classroom lessons in soil biology, lake ecology, and more.

 The outcomes and products from the JSEP and JASE programs—student projects, graduate training, and lessons developed during the polar science educator workshop—are shared at national and international meetings.

 The Joint Science Education Project (JSEP) was established in 2007 during the International Polar Year by the Joint Committee, a high-level forum involving the Greenlandic, Danish and American governments.
-Beginning in 2015, the students created a JSEP blog where they could reflect on their experiences, sometimes in three languages (English, Danish, Greenlandic).
+From 2015-2017, the students created a JSEP blog where they could reflect on their experiences, sometimes in three languages (English, Danish, Greenlandic).

 The Arctic Research Consortium of the United States (ARCUS) and the program PolarTREC (Teachers and Researchers Exploring and Collaborating) successfully ran JSEP summer programs from 2008-2014.
 Read about previous JSEP groups and the work they did in Greenland.